Flexible Microcredit: Effects on Loan Repayment and Social Pressure

 Date Written: 2020

-Flexible repayment schedules allow borrowers to invest in profitable yet risky projects, but practitioners fear they erode repayment morale.
-We study repayment choices in rigid and flexible loan contracts that allow discretion in repayment timing.
-To separate strategic repayment choices from repayment capacity given income shocks, we conduct a lab-in-the-field experiment with microcredit borrowers in the Philippines.
-Our design allows us to observe social pressure, which is considered both central to group lending, and excessive in practice.
-In our rigid benchmark contract, repayment is much higher than predicted under simple payoff maximization.
-Flexibility reduces high social pressure, but comes at the cost of reduced loan repayment.
-We present theoretical and empirical evidence consistent with a strong social norm for repayment, which is weakened by the introduction of flexibility.
-Our results imply that cooperative behavior determined by social norms may erode if the applicability of these norms is not straightforward.
+Flexible repayment benefits borrowers, but practitioners fear diminished repayment morale.
+We study repayment choices in rigid and flexible loan contracts with discretion in repayment timing.
+Using a lab-in-the-field experiment with microcredit borrowers in the Philippines, we identify moral hazard and quantify social pressure.
+In our rigid benchmark contract, repayment is higher than payoff maximization predicts.
+Flexibility substantially lowers both repayment and social pressure.
+Our results are consistent with a strong social norm for repayment, which is weakened by introducing flexibility.
+This suggests that cooperative behavior determined by social norms may erode if the applicability of these norms is not straightforward.

 Keywords: peer punishment, social norms, microfinance, flexible repayment